 |Production||1981||# built: 2

-|Materials||block: aluminum||cylinder head: aluminum|
+|Materials||block: aluminium||cylinder head: aluminium|

 |Type||L-platform, steel monocoque chassis with roll cage, 5 door hatchback, arch extensions, vented hood|